 Mansfield takes centre stage in brand new season of hit BBC fly-on-the-wall show 'Brickies'

+Mansfield takes centre stage in new season of hit BBC fly-on-the-wall show 'Brickies'

 Hit fly-on-the-wall documentary Brickies is back for its second season on Monday – and this time the crew are working on a residential development in Mansfield.